Code-Institute-Submissions/content-karma/README.md

       - Element of the README were copied and adapted from the Code Institute sample readme.
   1. [w3schools Tutorial - Scroll to top](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) - Javascript and partial style code used for back to top button that appears when scrolling past the navigation.
   1. The following [Visual Studio Code](https://code.visualstudio.com/) extensions were utilized in the production of this project:
-      - [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) - Used for code refact­oring.
+      - [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) - Used for code formatting.
       - [Rewrap](https://marketplace.visualstudio.com/items?itemName=stkb.rewrap) - Used to wrap comments and site text.
       - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - Used to spell check content and commits.
       - [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) - Used to provide a locally hosted live preview of the site during development.